tomfanara/AgenticDaprDemo/README.md

 # 1. Agentic Dapr Demo Application (summary)
 A demo application employing domain driven design, Dapr (Distributed Application Runtime) and an agentic architecture with micro agents.
 The system will use Dapr Workflows as the orchestrator in the agentic system.
 Each micro agent will have semantic memory, plugins, planners, personas (Khloe-supervisor, Jenny and Carlos) and memories.
 The micro agents will assist the human completion chat by responding to prompts with user, meta (personas) and system prompts.
-The microagents will be feature extensions of microservices with in a bounded context.
+The micro agents will be feature extensions of microservices with in a bounded context.
 The bounded context will limit the behavior of the micro agents funtionality as virtual domain experts.

 ## 2. Purpose